-- ▶ 8.
+- ► 8.
 Test the central office trunks for proper connection.
-See "Testing Trunks," later in this chapter, for instructions. - 9.
-Label the network interface jacks, control unit module jacks, termination blocks, and D2R cords.
-See "Labeling Trunks," later in this chapter, for instructions. - ▶ 10.
+See "Testing Trunks," later in this chapter, for instructions. - See "Labeling Trunks," later in this chapter, for instructions. - ▶ 10.
 For each trunk, plug one end of a D2R cord into the designated jack on the termination block and the other end into the line/trunk jack on the proper control unit module.